mengziheng/Gpu-SubgraphIsomorphism/README.md

-This is the code for subgraphIsomorphism based on GPU submitted at Graph Challenge 2023
+This is the code for SMOG submitted at Graph Challenge 2023

 ## Environment